-This goes to the root of codification and how legislation is made.
-The moment you go for the codification of any sort for any custom, the custom becomes redundant and if you know the history of Hindu marriage, you try to keep a place for customs but in the end the code overpowered everything.
-Because the moment you codify it, the custom effectively becomes redundant so that's a choice that we have to make or what used to be followed in the ancient way in India where every community used to have its custom but those would be subject to the dharma which existed as of today which would be your fundamental rights, your anti-gender discrimination.
-This is the older Indian way of handling things like you allow everyone to have their laws but are subject to the present dharma and raj dharma.
+It goes to the root of codification and how legislation is made.
+The moment you go for the codification of any custom, the custom becomes redundant.
+If you know the history of the Hindu Marriage Act, you tried to keep a place for customs.
+Still, in the end, the code overpowered everything.
+Because the moment you codify it, the custom effectively becomes redundant, so that's a choice we have to make.
+In ancient India, every community used to have its custom.
+Still, those would be subject to the dharma that can be compared today to fundamental rights, anti-gender discrimination, etc. It is the Indian way of handling things that you allow everyone to have their laws but are subject to the present dharma and raj dharma.

-We are a modern state and for having it, you may have to create a uniformity because we are a very thousand-year civilization and a diverse civilization like five-thousand-year-old civilizations are and to create modernity out of it is a sensitive thing and a tricky thing.
+We are a modern state, and you may have to create a degree of uniformity.
+We are a thousand-year-old and diverse civilization, and creating a modern society is a sensitive and tricky thing.

-The Muslim Personal Law (Shariat) Application Act, 1937 was another colonial legislation pushed through by the Muslim League which imposed Sharia across all the Muslim communities in India notwithstanding their religious differences and contrast in customary practices (including those which were a legacy of indigenous traditions).
-It would be great if you could explain the politics behind its introduction and also explain it through a comparison with the Hindu Code Bill politics.
+The Muslim Personal Law (Shariat) Application Act, 1937 was another colonial legislation pushed through by the Muslim League which imposed Sharia across all the Muslim communities in India, notwithstanding their religious differences and contrast in customary practices (including those which were a legacy of indigenous traditions).
+Please explain the politics behind its introduction.

 We all know the strange politics behind the Shariat application act.
 Shariat application act was pushed through largely at the instance of the Muslim league.
-The object of the act mentions that it was done under the pressure of the Muslim league to override the customs which existed across the communities in religions.
-So the first step to creating an identity is to make laws and the best way to make a watertight identity is to create laws that are unique to that society and those are personal laws.
-Although the British largely had their politics behind it, which was to divide and rule.
-It was cleverly done and has been tried to be repeated in a number of cases as well.
-The most strangest of things is that there is one exception that the in UP, can still retain their own customary .. in their property.
-The strange thing is that they were the people who were pushing for this reform, and this was pushed up under the guise of modernization.
-Customary law is bad, retrospective, and discriminated against women.
-A lot of Muslim women from the Muslim league pushed for it.
-Sharia treats people well and so you apply it across the board.
-But actually, before that these communities were governed by customary law, and very cleverly some communities who were major backers of these laws (personal laws) retained the rights in customary law because it suited themselves.
-So you know that I'm not saying good or bad but as an aside for anyone who is studied 'adat law' in Indonesia which comes from a similar situation where the Dutch exactly adopted the exact opposite and supported the traditionalist against the modernist.
-SO, therefore, in Indonesia when the law came to be applied, it came to be sharia as subject to customary law.
+The object of the act mentions that it was done under the pressure of the Muslim league to override the local customs of various communities.
+The first step to creating an identity is to make laws, and the best way to make a watertight identity is to create laws that are unique to that society, and those are personal laws.
+Although the British also had their politics behind it, which was to divide and rule.
+It was cleverly done and has been repeated in several cases as well.
+The strangest of things is that there is one exception: in UP, one could still retain their customary law regarding the property.
+The strange thing is that they were the people who were pushing for it, and it was pushed up under the guise of modernization!

+Sharia was a better deal for many and could be applied across the board.
+Customary law discriminated against women, and many Muslim women from the Muslim league pushed for reforms.
+Very cleverly, some communities who were major backers of these new (personal) laws retained the rights in customary law because it suited them.
+So you know that I'm not saying good or bad.
+Those who studied 'adat law' in Indonesia will draw parallels.
+It comes from a similar situation where the Dutch adopted the exact opposite and supported the traditionalist against the modernist.

+When the law came to be applied in Indonesia, it came to be Sharia as subject to customary law.
 And it's the customary law that overrode sharia law in Indonesia.
-So, two even today in Indonesia there are two major groups.
-There are modernist Muslims who have an affiliation to a group called Muhammadiyah and I think traditional Muslims who are inspired by the thousand-year-old customs.
-You know how Indonesia mixes its whole heritage and history with its Islamic identity and is inseparable.
+So, even today in Indonesia, there are two major groups.
+There are modernist Muslims who have an affiliation to a group called Muhammadiyah, and traditional Muslims are inspired by the thousandyear-old customs.
+You know how Indonesia mixes its whole heritage and history with its Islamic identity.
 It is largely because the Dutch treated this conception of law very differently from the British.